wp-insider/woocommerce-paypal-pro/woocommerce-paypal-pro/readme.txt

 https://wp-ecommerce.net/paypal-pro-payment-gateway-for-woocommerce

 == Changelog ==

+= 2.9.16 =
+- Updated the tags to limit it to 5.

+= 2.9.15 =
+- Added HPOS feature compatibility.

 = 2.9.14 =
 - Removed the admin notice for the secure checkout option which has been removed from WooCommerce.